Thomas Cole’s The Hunter’s Return (1845) will be valuable for the study of:

 3. Read about the painting and its historical context

 Most Americans were busy settling nature in the nineteenth century, too busy in fact to look up from their work of extending the nation from “sea to shining sea.”
 When they did look up, they found themselves surrounded by a chorus of voices exhorting them to labor less and to seek meaning in the landscape instead.
 Writers like Emerson and Thoreau called upon mid-nineteenth-century audiences to treat nature as a treasure.
 The seemingly untouched quality of the nation’s wildernesses distinguished the United States from Europe.
 The landscape came increasingly to embody what Americans most valued in themselves: an “unstoried” past, an ”Adamic” freedom, an openness to the future, a fresh lease on life.
 In time, Americans came to think of themselves as “nature’s nation.”
-And yet one of the paradoxes of American history, as painters like Thomas Cole noted, lay in the unresolved tension between the subduing of the wilderness and the honoring of it.
+And yet one of the paradoxes of American history, as painters like Thomas Cole noted, lay in the unresolved tension between subduing of the wilderness and honoring it.
 That tension is still alive with us today, in the competing voices of environmentalists and advocates of development.

 Steeped in European theories of art, Cole insisted on the “great and serious” calling of the artist.
 Unlike other early landscapists in America, he reacted strongly against any notion that his pictures should be literal transcriptions of what the eye sees.
 He believed instead in a “higher style of landscape,” a way of imbuing the landscape with “moral and imaginative” power.
 He achieved that by sorting through and then combining sketches made outdoors into a built “composition” at his studio.
 Landscape composition for Cole was never a “dead imitation” of nature, but an imaginative leap into those “invisible” meanings that lie unseen on the other side of nature.
-He proclaimed that, “If the imagination is shackled, and nothing is described but what we see, seldom will anything truly great be produced in either Painting or Poetry.
+He proclaimed that, “If the imagination is shackled, and nothing is described but what we see, seldom will anything truly great be produced in either Painting or Poetry.”

 From Angela L. Miller, Janet Catherine Berlo, Bryan J. Wolf, and Jennifer L. Roberts, American Encounters: Art, History, and Cultural Identity (Washington University Libraries, 2018), pp. 241, 254, CC BY-NC-SA 4.0 (available for free download)